#TeenMom2 Jeremy Calvert Addresses Cheating, Leah Messer Reunion

 Months after their engagement, Wehr claimed on Instagram that Calvert had cheated on her with several women, including a Teen Mom 2 producer.
 She then returned to Instagram at the end of last month with new allegations of her former fiancé’s reported infidelity.

-Jeremy Calvert also addressed the rumors going around which suggest he and his ex-wife, the mother of his four-year-old daughter Adalynn, are back together.
+Jeremy Calvert also addressed the rumors going around which suggest he and his ex-wife, the mother of his 4-year-old daughter Adalynn, are back together.
 As fans may have seen, Calvert and Messer posed for numerous photos over the weekend after being spotted together at a bar in West Virginia.

 “This past weekend, I went to the bar by myself because basically everyone in town was at a concert that was going on in Charleston,” Jeremy Calvert explained to The Ashley.
 “After the concert, everyone started coming into the bar including my friends and [Leah Messer] and her friends.
 It wasn’t planned or anything, it just happened we went to the same place.
 So everyone told us to take a picture together.
 So we did and we posted it.”

-Leah Messer shared two photos of herself and Jeremy Calvert on Instagram and right away, fans assumed they were giving their relationship another shot.
+Leah Messer shared two photos of herself and Jeremy Calvert on Instagram, and right away fans assumed they were giving their relationship another shot.

 “I was single, so I didn’t see anything wrong with taking an innocent photo with my ex-wife,” he added.
 “We have a child together, and we’re not going to start screaming at each other or anything.
 We get along and we act like mature adults for our kid.”